FDUDataNET/FediData/README.md

       title={{FediData: A Comprehensive Multi-Modal Fediverse Dataset from Mastodon}}, author={Min Gao and Haoran Du and Wen Wen and Qiang Duan and Xin Wang and Yang Chen}, year={2025},
-      booktitle={Proceedings of the 34th ACM International Conference on Information and Knowledge Management (CIKM’25)}
+      booktitle={Proceedings of the 34th ACM International Conference on Information and Knowledge Management (CIKM’25)}, pages = {6372–6376}
   }
 ```